dataViz-UCSDGuardian/sports_performance/README.md

 #####Process:
 1. Data was found on the UCSD sport website under the schedule tab for each team.
 1. Data was scrapped from the site using beautiful soup library.
 Scrapper information is found under data_scraper folder
 1. Four members of the team each took a sport, and worked on making the visualizations individually.
+Each team has it's own folder in this repo.
 Different metrics were used for different teams.
 1. Final product can be found on the website here: